magma-design-studio/m_screenrecorder/README.md

 ## Known issues

-The m_screenrecorder works on many websites.
-A few prohibit the integration of external scripts (e.g. GitHub).
+The m_screenrecorder works on most websites.
+A few websites prohibit the integration of external scripts (e.g. GitHub).